[id] = SetTimeout(id, func, timeout[, userdata])

 idto it.
 If you pass Nil in

-SetTimeout()will automatically choose a vacant identifier and return it.
+SetTimeout()will automatically choose an identifier and return it.
 You need to specify a Hollywood function in the

 funcargument and a